The Season of Lent

 Practices for the Season

-• Practice Lectio Divina (or “Abiding”): Want to know more?
-Read our article “Abiding” to explore this time-testing way of praying with the word of God.
+Practice Lectio Divina (or “Abiding”): Want to know more?
+Read our article “Abiding” to explore this time-tested way of praying with the word of God.

-• FASTING.
-Fasting, at its core, is the practice of abstaining from food for a period of time to devote oneself to feasting on God’s presence in prayer, coming to terms with the weakness and humility of our condition, and placing ourselves in solidarity with those who hunger and thirst in our world.
-In the Christian Year, we feast and then we fast, and then we feast again!
+FASTING.
+Fasting, at its core, is the practice of abstaining from food for a period of time to devote oneself to feasting on God’s presence in prayer.
+Through fasting we come to terms with the weakness and humility of our condition and place ourselves in solidarity with those who hunger and thirst in our world.
+In the Christian Year, we feast and we fast, and then we feast again!
 The fast prepares us for the feast.

 Schedule for the Season